down for your Manufacturer"

 a good idea.
 My son did a search on google and that's how we found your

 product.
 I printed the information and gave it to a dealer in Long Beach,

 California.
 It seems like good business sense to pass that information

 to their customers.
 Three dealer's lost a sale because the seat height

 on the TTR250 is to high for me.
 Thank you again.

 PAGE | ORDER FORM

-IS TO BUILD
+GOAL iS TO BUILD

-LEVEL OF SERVICE
+HIGHEST LEVEL OF SERVICE

-ALL OUR PRODUCTS ARE MADE IN THE USA
+ARE MADE IN THE USA

 Back to Index/home